alphazolam/EMV-Engine/README.md

 #### RSZ Resources (PFB, SCN, USER)
 * RSZ resources require special JSON dumps to be read correctly.
 These dumps can be found at the [RSZ Template](https://github.com/alphazolam/RE_RSZ) repository, and must be placed in the `reframework\data\
-* Reading RSZ Resources from DMC5 and original RE2 and RE7 is not currently supported due to user.2 files being embedded
 * Features include changing all RSZ fields, swapping ObjectIDs (references), GameObject parents, inserting Instances, inserting Components, adding / removing all non-RSZ structs, and more
 * Save SCN files as PFB files and PFB files as SCN files
 * More guides soon, download this video for a demonstration: